 By Jennifer McDougall

 During times of crisis, it’s easy to get caught up in the chaos spreading through the news and media outlets informing us hourly of the many updates happening in the world.
-It’s common to feel an increase in stress and anxiety during times of uncertainty.
+As a result, it’s common to feel increased stress and anxiety during times of uncertainty.

-In many cases, people want to fast forward through the chaos and get to where things are peaceful again.
-Unfortunately, that’s not how it works but that’s also perfectly fine because it allows us to take a closer look at why we are feeling the way we are feeling regarding a particular scenario.
+In many cases, people want to fast forward through the chaos and get to peace again.
+Unfortunately, that’s not how it works, but that’s also perfectly fine because it allows us to look at why we are feeling the way we are feeling regarding a particular scenario.
 Sometimes our fear brings us to realize what is most important in our lives.
 Knowing how to use your stress and anxiety to your advantage is the trick.
 How to do this is simple.
-The moment you feel scared or worried about something, ask yourself why you have that particular fear.
+When you feel scared or worried about something, ask yourself why you have that particular fear.

 Digging deeper within yourself to find the source of your stress and anxiety can help bring buried thoughts and feelings to the light.
 Acknowledging these emotions and looking closer at where they stem from and why will give you the power you need to release that stress and anxiety, leaving you feeling lighter and more clear-minded.

-At Passages Addiction Treatment Centers, we understand how uncomfortable stress and anxiety can be and how deeply it affects the nervous system and your everyday life.
-We want to offer you these seven helpful tips for relieving symptoms of stress and anxiety so that you can feel your very best and be at peace within your mind, body, and spirit.
+At Passages Addiction Treatment Centers, we understand how uncomfortable stress and anxiety can be and how deeply they affect your nervous system and everyday life.
+Therefore, we want to offer you these seven helpful tips for relieving symptoms of stress and anxiety so that you can feel your best and be at peace within your mind, body, and spirit.